intelligolabs/L-VQAScore/index.md

 @inproceedings{liu2025evaluating,
-  title={Evaluating Attribute Confusion in Fashion Text-to-Image Generation}, author={Liu, Ziyue and Federico, Girella and Yiming, Wang and Davide, Talon}, booktitle={Proceedings of International Conference on Image Analysis and Processing}, year={2025},
+  title={Evaluating Attribute Confusion in Fashion Text-to-Image Generation}, author={Liu, Ziyue and Federico, Girella and Yiming, Wang and Davide, Talon}, booktitle={Proceedings of the 23rd International Conference on Image Analysis and Processing}, year={2025},
 }
 ```